Tap into our experience fighting internet copyright infringement.

-In the digital age, so much of your most valuable copyrighted property can be stolen at the click of a mouse.
-In some cases, the speed with which you respond to copyright infringement can be crucial, since it takes just hours for stolen content to appear on bulletin boards and file-sharing sites and in the indexes of search engines crawling the web for new content.
+In the digital age, so much of your most valuable copyrighted property can be stolen with the click of a mouse.
+In some cases, the speed with which you respond to copyright infringement can be crucial, since it takes just hours for stolen content to appear on file-sharing sites and in the indexes of search engines crawling the web for new content.
 We get better and faster results, due to the size of our firm, enabling us to be more efficient and respond quickly.
-For us, “better” means disabling infringing content in 24 hours instead of a year.
+For us, “better” means disabling infringing content in 24 hours instead of months.

-We represent content owners, alleged infringers, and ISPs in all types of Internet copyright matters.
+We represent content owners, alleged infringers, and ISPs in all types of copyright matters.

 Whether you are a copyright owner attempting to enforce your rights, or an individual or business accused of infringing on the copyright rights of others, Kronenberger Rosenfeld can help.
 We also represent Internet Service Providers (ISPs), user-generated content publishers, and similar web and mobile app operators attempting to preserve their immunity under the Digital Millennium Copyright Act, 17 USC § 512.
 We can help you decide what actions to take in your copyright infringement matter and can take them immediately as necessary to protect your rights.

-Kronenberger Rosenfeld’s experience in the area of Internet copyright infringement runs the gamut of copyrightable Internet assets — from website graphics, to mobile apps, to eBooks, to photos, to MP3 and video files, to web text content.
-Related to digital copyright is the issue of unlawful misappropriation of your image or likeness over the Internet.
-Click here to learn more about the rights of victims of misappropriation.
+Kronenberger Rosenfeld’s experience in the area of copyright infringement runs the gamut of copyrightable digital assets — from website graphics, to mobile apps, to ebooks, to photos, to audio and video files, to web text content.
+Related to digital copyright is the issue of unlawful misappropriation of your image or likeness over the internet.
+Click here to learn more about the rights of victims of misappropriation of likeness.

 - Requested and obtained maximum statutory damages ($150,000) in judgment against an administrator of website notorious for providing hi-resolution scans of copyrighted images.
 Defeated the potential Digital Millennium Copyright Act defense raised by the court when the court adopted the firm’s theory that the only plausible uses for high-resolution scans constituted willful infringement.